Marcet and Emanuel Haldeman-Julius

 While in Girard he married Anna Marcet Haldeman, a feminist in her own right.
 She was the daughter of Henry and Alice Addams Haldeman, one of town's foremost families.
 Marcet's mother was the sister of the famous reformer Jane Addams.
 Following their marriage, Marcet and Emanuel decided to combine their surnames, as a demonstration of their commitment to equality, and they became Marcet and Emanuel Haldeman-Julius.

-The couple moved to Illinois but they returned and in 1919 purchased Appeal to Reason and its printing plant.
+The couple purchased a house in Girard on Sinnett Avenue.
+In 1919 purchased Appeal to Reason and its printing plant.
 The Haldeman-Juliuses wrote and published their own work, including the novel Dust, published in 1921.
-They also began publishing what became known as the Little Blue Books: 3 ½ by 5-inch reprints of classical, educational, biographical, and other literature with heavy-paper covers.
+They also began publishing what became known as the Little Blue Books: 3.5 by 5 inch reprints of classical, educational, biographical, and other literature with heavy-paper covers.
 Originally the books were 25 cents each, but with mass advertising and greater volume, the price was reduced to a dime, later to a nickel.
 "From 1919 until 1951," wrote historian Mark Scott, "the Haldeman-Julius Press of Girard, printed more than 500,000,000 of the famous Little Blue Books in over 6,000 different titles."

 Haldeman-Julius devoted his life to crusading against "bigotry and bunk, prejudices and fanaticism."
 He believed that the life of the average American was harmed by political, economic, and religious restriction designed to promote inequality.
 One of his purposes for publishing the Little Blue Books was to inform people about things those in power did not want them to know--self-improvement, birth control, the hypocrisy of religion, and similar topics.